 Fundamentals of Good Heating

 A leo getting too cold does not always happen because of power outages.
-Some leo owners do not know how to set up a tank with adequate heat.
+Some leo owners do not know how to set up a

 In this section, we will talk about what you need to set up a good, healthy heating setup in your leopard gecko habitat.